Originally posted on my blog: Gianelloni Family: Life As We Know It

 - 1/2 of vanilla bean or 1/2 teaspoon of vanilla extract

 Another Elena’s Pantry Recipe. *We substitute agave nectar with honey for this recipe.
-Perfected by my sister’s 10 year old, haha.
+Perfected by my sister’s 10-year-old, haha.
 These were the biggest hit at Thanksgiving.
 We made them last weekend.
 They lasted about 1/2 a day.
 Another super duper easy recipe, consisting of 6 ingredients.
 And yes, they taste just like caramel.
-Recipe can be found (HERE).
+The full recipe can be found (HERE).

 - ½ cup creamy roasted almond butter